Azizsin7/ET6-Recitations-6002x/Session_06/Inferential Statistic.md

 ---

 > 📢 *Next up*: Apply these ideas in code!
-Open the activity notebook to simulate sampling and visualize results.
+Open the activity to simulate sampling and visualize results.